 By doing this, you’ll help the coco coir slowly break down and provide added nutrients to your plants.

-Coco coir is a popular hydroponic growing medium for commercial and home growers.
+Coco coir is a popular growing medium for hydroponics system for commercial and home plant growers.
 It’s made from the husks of coconuts, so it’s environmentally friendly and can be used to suppress weeds and keep moisture in the soil.
 Coco coir is also can be used as mulch to improve plant health.
-You can use coco coir as a standalone growing medium or mix it with other substrates like perlite or vermiculite.
-When using coco coir in your garden, make sure to keep the coco coir moist at all times and add hydroponic fertilizers (organic preferred) when needed.
+You can use it as a standalone growing medium or mix it with other substrates like perlite or vermiculite.
+When growing in coco coir in your garden, make sure to keep the coco coir moist at all times and add hydroponic fertilizers (organic preferred) when needed.
 Monitor pH levels and adjust if necessary.
 Harvest your plants when they’re ready!
 Get growing!

 Thanks for reading!